• Skip to primary navigation

 When we cook or bake, we tend to use volume—teaspoons, tablespoons, cups, etc. This method of measurement is accurate if you’re measuring liquid, but if you’re measuring something with air pockets (like dog food or cooked chicken), it can be a heaping problem—literally.

 A study out of the Ontario Vet College observed 100 dog owners measuring a quarter cup, half cup, and one cup of dog food.
-They were assigned to use either a two-cup graduated dog food scoop, two-cup graduated cup for measuring liquids when baking, or a two-cup graduated dog food cup.
+They were assigned to use either a two-cup graduated dog food scoop, a two-cup graduated cup for measuring liquids when baking, or a two-cup graduated dog food cup.

 After each filling, the owners placed the cups on a kitchen scale.
-When measuring a quarter cup, 85% of dog owners over measured and some got almost double the intended amount.
+When measuring a quarter cup, 85% of dog owners over-measured and some got almost double the intended amount.
 In light of the obesity epidemic, knowing that you could double the amount of food your dog needs at each meal, you see how vital it becomes to invest in a kitchen scale.

 Like any new habit, it takes about three or four weeks to get used to using a kitchen scale at mealtimes.
 However, once you establish your new routine, it can make a huge difference in your dog’s life.
 Plus, the diet you’re feeding is going to last longer, because you’re actually feeding the correct amount and not overfeeding.

-2. Beware of “treat creep.”
+2. Beware of “treat creep”

 “Treat creep” happens when we forget to keep tabs on the number of treats our pups consume.